liamwalsh1980/Milestone-Project-1/README.md

 ## Features
 ---
 ### Existing Features

-My project has four web pages with all found by using the menu navigation bar
+My project has four web pages all found by using the menu navigation bar at the top of all pages.

 #### Across all pages

-* Text logo at the top left header
+* Text logo link at the top left header.
-* Navigation bar at the top right header
+* Navigation bar at the top right header.
-* Four icons and copright text at the bottom in the centre of the footer
+* Four icons and copright text centred at the bottom of the footer.

 #### Homepage (index.html)

 * The main feature of this page is a large hero image.
-* A header stating what the website is about
+* A header stating what the website is about.
-* There is a small list of website benefits
+* A small list of website benefits (cover text).
-* A 'SUBSCRIBE FOR FREE' button. which is a link to the subscribe page
+* A 'SUBSCRIBE FOR FREE' button. which is a link to the subscribe page.

 #### About (about.html)

 * This page has a dark blue background colour with a light grey text colour.
 * A sub header 'Our Autism Journey' with three short paragraphs below.
 * A sub header 'Website Goals' with 3 bullet points of text.
 Within the bullet point text there is a couple of links to the 'resources' and 'subscribe' pages.
-* There is a factsheet with information relevant to the source.
+* A factsheet and at the bottom the relevant source.
-* There is two media clips to watch on screen or full screen if prefered.
+* Two media clips to watch on screen or full screen if prefered.
 *There is another sub header 'The next step' with a short paragraph.
 * A 'SUBSCRIBE FOR FREE' button linked to the subscribe page.
-* External link logos to charties.
+* External link logos to three charties.

 #### Resources (resources.html)

-* Sub header 'Advice and Ideas'
+* Sub header 'Advice and Ideas'.
-* Sub header 'Don't stop going out' with a paragaph
+* Sub header 'Don't stop going out' with a paragaph.
-* Sub header 'Routines and good habits' with a paragaph
+* Sub header 'Routines and good habits' with a paragaph.
-* Sub header 'Free up time is easier than you think' with a paragaph
+* Sub header 'Free up time is easier than you think' with a paragaph.
-* Sub header 'Encouraging a Non-Verbal Child to Communicate' with a paragaph
+* Sub header 'Encouraging a Non-Verbal Child to Communicate' with a paragaph.
     - All above sub headers and corresponding paragraphs have been placed in a text box giving the user the option to pick which one to read.
 Each text box has a scroll option making it easy to read whichever article the user is interested in.
-* There is another sub header 'The next step' with a short paragraph.
+* A sub header 'The next step' with a short paragraph.
 * A 'SUBSCRIBE FOR FREE' button linked to the subscribe page.
-* External link logos to charties.
+* External link logos to three charties.

 #### Subscribe (subcribe.html)

-* A sub header 'Subscribe to Embrace Autism' is highlighted at the top of the page below the header.
+* A sub header 'Subscribe to Embrace Autism' is highlighted at the top.
 * A form for subscribing to the Embrace Autism mailing list.
     - The form includes a name and email section to complete along with the choice of either a weekly or monthly subscription by selecting the relevant radio buttons.
-* A'please fill in this field' will appear if the form is completed fully.
+* The error message 'please fill in this field' will appear if the form isn't completed fully.
 * A sub header 'What to expect now' and paragraph to read after completing the form.
-* There is a 'Thank you' image below the paragraph which i feel is a nice touch to finish the users experience on the site as they subcribe.
+* A 'Thank you' image below the paragraph which i feel is a nice touch to finish the users experience on the site as they subcribe.
-* External link logos to charties.
+* External link logos to three charties.

 ### Features Left to Implement
 * A dedicated page for media clips would be good to implement.
-Adding this would be quick, however, it would take time researching appropriate clips.
+Adding basic page would be quick, however, it would take time researching appropriate clips to include.
-* Further advice articles on the The resources page would be good to have, however, this would take some time to complete as the content would need be relevant to the website.
+* Further advice articles on the The resources page would be good to have, however, this would take some time to complete as the content would need be relevant to the website aims and structure layout.
-* I considered a blog page however, i felt that at this stage the website needs to gain plenty of subcribers first before a blog can be added.
+* I considered a blog page however, i felt that at this stage the website would need to be running for a while with plenty of subcribers before a blog can be added.
 * I also considered the option of a live chat option for parents to talk to each other and share ideas.
 However, the website would need to more established first and at this stage in the course i feel i don't have the skillset to implement this.
 * To lead on from the live chat idea, i would like to make sure that there is some level of security and understand the responsbilities of offering a secure website with a live chat feature.
-This also leads on to the idea of offering a user login and password option.
+* The idea of offering a user login/password option would be good to have in the future as the website gains more traffic.

 ## Technologies Used
 ---